npetraco/x3pr/README.md

 * Windows users: Install Rtools 3.1 as recommended by the devtools package: http://cran.r-project.org/bin/windows/Rtools/

+* Mac users: Make sure to install XQuartz (http://xquartz.macosforge.org/trac) which is required by rgl.

 * Install the required support packages for x3pr.
 In the RStudio Console window, execute:
   * install.packages("XML")
   * install.packages("tools")